rapidez/multiple-wishlists/README.md

 php artisan vendor:publish --provider="Rapidez\MultipleWishlist\MultipleWishlistServiceProvider" --tag=views
 ```

+You also have to add a new button to the Rapidez account menu (Which is in `rapidez/account/resources/views/partials/menu.blade.php`)

 ## API endpoints
 The API uses the Laravel apiResource endpoints as shown in the table below.
 Note that every request except for `GET /wishlists/shared/{token}` requires a bearer token header for authorization.
 This is the magento oauth token of the customer.